-(a) Each line in the table sets out the contribution of risk factors considering 100% the overall capital at risk, calculated as the average of daily estimates in the first half of 2013, broken down between Intesa Sanpaolo and Banca IMI and indicating the distribution of overall capital at risk.
+(a) Each line in the table sets out the contribution of risk factors considering 100% the overall capital at risk, calculated as the average of daily estimates in the second quarter of 2013, broken down between Intesa Sanpaolo and Banca IMI and indicating the distribution of overall capital at risk.

 VaR in the last twelve months is set out below.
-In the first quarter of 2013 the trend was due to two events concerning the Italian government spread scenarios.
-In particular, at the end of February the VaR peaked as a result of the volatility recorded in the post-elections scenario, whilst in March the scenarios of April 2012 exited from the spread causing the VaR to drop.
+In the first half of 2013 the trend was due to two events concerning the Italian government spread scenarios.
+In particular, at the end of February the VaR peaked as a result of the volatility recorded in the postelections scenario, whilst from March to the end of June the scenarios for the period April-June 2012 exited from the spread causing the VaR to drop.

 Risk control with regard to the trading activity of Intesa Sanpaolo and Banca IMI also uses scenario analyses and stress tests.
-The impact on the income statement of selected scenarios relating to the evolution of stock prices, interest rates, credit spreads, foreign exchange rates and commodity prices at the end of September is summarised as follows:
+The impact on the income statement of selected scenarios relating to the evolution of stock prices, interest rates, credit spreads, foreign exchange rates and commodity prices at the end of June is summarised as follows:

-- on stock market positions, a bullish scenario, that is a 5% increase in stock prices with a simultaneous 10% decrease in volatility would have led to a 4 million euro gain; the opposite scenario would have led to a flat result; - on interest rate exposures, a parallel +70 basis point shift (average) would have led to a 19 million euro loss, whereas a parallel shift in the euro curve with near zero rates would have led to potential gains (the interest rate scenarios were reviewed in the light of the Risk Appetite Framework 2013); - on exposures sensitive to credit spread fluctuations, a 25 basis point widening in spreads would have led to a 99 million euro loss, 3 million euro of which due to structured credit products (SCPs), whereas a 25 basis point tightening of the spreads would have led to a 100 million euro gain; - on foreign exchange exposures, the portfolio would have recorded a 9 million euro loss if the Euro were to appreciate against the US dollar (-10%); - lastly, on commodity exposures a 38 million euro loss would have been recorded in the event of a 50% increase in prices.
+- on stock market positions, a bullish scenario, that is a 5% increase in stock prices with a simultaneous 10% decrease in volatility would have led to a 9 million euro gain; the opposite scenario would have led to a 9 million euro loss; - on interest rate exposures, a parallel +70 basis point shift (average) would have led to a 65 million euro loss, whereas a parallel shift in the euro curve with near zero rates would have led to potential gains of 116 million euro (the interest rate scenarios were reviewed in the light of the Risk Appetite Framework 2013); - on exposures sensitive to credit spread fluctuations, a 25 basis point widening in spreads would have led to an 88 million euro loss, approximately 3 million euro of which due to structured credit products (SCPs), whereas a 25 basis point tightening of the spreads would have led to an 87 million euro gain; - on foreign exchange exposures, the portfolio would have recorded a 2 million euro loss if the Euro were to appreciate against the US dollar; - lastly, on commodity exposures a 9 million euro loss would have been recorded in the event of a 50% increase in prices.